pforret/jekyll.forret.com/_posts/2005/2005-12-14-the-mpa-and-other-peoples-money.md

 The main issue here seems to be that because of music lovers exchanging/downloading lyrics from websites, there is no market anymore for selling books with lyrics, a market that had already suffered under the evil influence of the Xerox photocopy.
 I have two words for that: buggy wips!

-> Lawrence Garfield: You know, at one time there must&#8217;ve been dozens of companies making buggy whips.
-And I&#8217;ll bet the last company around was the one that made the best goddamn buggy whip you ever saw.
+> Lawrence Garfield: You know, at one time there must've been dozens of companies making buggy whips.
+And I'll bet the last company around was the one that made the best goddamn buggy whip you ever saw.
 Now how would you have liked to have been a stockholder in that company?
 You invested in a business and this business is dead.
 Lets have the intelligence, lets have the DECENCY to sign the death certificate, collect the insurance, and invest in something with a future.
-> from [Other People&#8217;s Money](http://www.imdb.com/title/tt0102609/), by Danny DeVito
+> from [Other People's Money](http://www.imdb.com/title/tt0102609/), by Danny DeVito

 Again we have to look at the [Electronic Frontier Foundation](http://www.eff.org/deeplinks/archives/004246.php) to talk some sense into the big guys with piles of money but no clue how to adapt.